-Why is Market Research required for Business?
+Why is Market Research required before starting a Business?

 Like me (in my initial years), you might have hundreds of ideas running in your mind.